Death toll in Pakistan suicide bombing rises to 54 as families hold funerals, police say

 Victims of the bombing were buried in Bajur on Monday.

 As condolences continued to pour in from across the country, dozens of people who received minor injuries were discharged from hospital while the critically wounded were taken to the provincial capital of Peshawar by army helicopters.
-The death toll rose to 46 on Monday as two critically wounded people died in hospital, physician Gul Naseeb said.
+The death toll continued to rise as critically wounded people died in hospital, physician Gul Naseeb said.

 On Monday, police recorded statements from some of the wounded at a hospital in Khar, Bajur's largest town.
 Feroz Jamal, the provincial information minister, said police were “investigating this attack in all aspects.”